Will the Housing Market Crash in 2023?

 Low housing inventory with high mortgage rates and prices creates extreme demand.
 Prices can only go so high before people aren’t able to purchase homes at all — this is when prices drop, the housing bubble pops, and the market crashes.

 New home inventory has increased 48% since the beginning of 2022.
-This is a sign that we might not be approaching a housing market crash.
+This signifies that we might not be approaching a housing market crash.

-Key takeaway: Housing inventory has been on an upward trend for most of 2022.
+Key takeaway: Housing inventory has been upward for most of 2022.
 This is hopeful because increased inventory can bring prices down and reduce the risk of a housing market crash in 2023.

 Will Home Prices Go Down in 2023?